April 2021 Review

 We monitor FATAL GUN INCIDENTS in Great Britain and compile a list that summarises the available information.
 Our summaries for 2017-18, 2018-19 and 2019-20 are available at www.gun-control-network.org

-We are aware of at least two reports in April concerning five gun deaths:
+We are aware of at least four reports in April 2021 concerning gun deaths:

-We are not aware of any reports of inquests in April 2020 relating to gun deaths.
+We are aware of at least three inquest reports in April 2021 relating to gun deaths:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of at least three reports in April 2020 that we believe to be armed domestic violence and/or victim known to perpetrator, including:
+We are aware of at least four reports in April 2021 which we believe to be armed domestic violence and/or victim known to perpetrator:

 Licensed Gun Owners/Dealers/Legal Guns and Ammunition

-We are aware of at least six reports in April 2020 that we believe relate to licensed gun owners/dealers/legal guns and ammunition:
+We are aware of at least one report in April 2021 which we believe to relate to licensed gun owners/dealers/legal guns and ammunition:

-We note at least seven incidents involving the use of police Tasers.
+We note at least twelve reports in April 2021 involving the use of police Tasers.

 Stolen Guns and Ammunition

-We are aware of at least five reports in April 2020 relating to stolen guns and ammunition:
+We are aware of at least one report in April 2021 relating to stolen weapons:

 Animal Death and Injury

-We are aware of at least eleven reports in April 2020 of animal cruelty and/or death involving a gun, including:
+We are aware of at least fourteen reports in April 2021 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.